cirospat/rtd-schematipo/GGeditor-script-per-Google-Doc.rst

     #.
 In partial conversion, markups of table will keep the same as it is in whole document conversion.

+.. class:: special

+This is a "special" paragraph.

 .. bottom of content